-Born and raised in Edinburgh, Scotland, Watson studied graphic design at the Duncan of Jordanstone College of Art and Design in Dundee, and film and television at the Royal College of Art in London.
-In 1970, he moved to the United States with his wife, Elizabeth, who got a job as an elementary school teacher in Los Angeles, where Watson began shooting photos, mostly as a hobby.
+Born and raised in Edinburgh, Scotland, Albert studied graphic design at the Duncan of Jordanstone College of Art and Design in Dundee, and film and television at the Royal College of Art in London.
+Though blind in one eye since birth, Albert studied photography as part of his curriculum.
+In 1970, he moved to the United States with his wife, Elizabeth, who got a job as an elementary school teacher in Los Angeles, where Albert’s interest in taking photographs began in earnest.

-Later that year, Watson was introduced to an art director at Max Factor, who offered him his first test session, from which the company bought two shots.
-Watson's distinctive style eventually caught the attention of American and European fashion magazines such as Mademoiselle, GQ and Harper’s Bazaar, and he began commuting between Los Angeles and New York.
-In 1976, he landed his first job for Vogue.
-With his move to New York that same year, his career took off.
+Later that year, Albert met an art director at Max Factor, who offered him his first test session, from which the company bought two shots.
+Albert’s distinctive style eventually caught the attention of American and European fashion magazines such as Mademoiselle, GQ, and Harper’s Bazaar, which booked him for a shoot with Alfred Hitchcock, the first big celebrity Albert ever photographed.
+Soon after, Albert began commuting between Los Angeles and New York, and in 1975, he won a Grammy for the photography on the cover of the Mason Proffit album “Come and Gone.”
+In 1976, Albert landed his first job for Vogue, and with his move to New York that same year, his career took off.